Nick-ThP/movie-database/README.md

-Simple React application made with https://www.omdbapi.com/
+Simple React application made with https://www.omdbapi.com/ and styled with SASS